 As Jack puts it, “When you hear others talk about their loss you realize your not alone and it’s that realization that helps you open up and talk about the sadness you are feeling.”

 One thing that took Jack by surprise was that out of everyone in the COHA men’s grief group, Penny was the oldest of the spouses to have died.
 This made him realize that people go through these types of experiences everyday no matter what chapter of their life they are in and that he is far from alone when it comes to grieving a loved one.
 This allowed Jack to feel he was in a safe space, a welcoming environment where people could feel their emotions and work through the difficult heavy grief they were all feeling together.
 “If they can do it, then I can do it” is something Jack tells himself often when questioning how he was going to make it through the more difficult days.

 “The Central Okanagan Hospice Association is here to help people like myself.
 It doesn’t matter who you are, there are a lot of different aspects to grieving, slowly as you go along and you know others are going through the same experiences, you begin to learn from them.
 COHA is very valuable to those who have lost someone, to be able to talk and help face reality.
 Holding in your emotions will only make getting through the grief harder, talking about your loss is a powerful tool for healing and COHA offers that outlet of relief to those in our community who have lost a loved one.”

-The Central Okanagan Hospice Association (COHA) has been supporting the Central Okanagan, from Peachland to Lake Country, for over 38 years.
+The Central Okanagan Hospice Association (COHA) has been supporting the Central Okanagan, from Peachland to Lake Country, for over 39 years.
 COHA is committed to help individuals with a serious illness live to the fullest until they die, and to help their loved ones be supported in their grief.